githwxi/ATS-Xanadu/docgen/TEMPTORY/GSEQ-intro.md

 # Sequential Batch-Processing

-When teaching functional programming, I often receive a question like:
-How can one access an element in a list when given the index of the element?
+When teaching functional programming, I often receive a question like this one: How can one access an element in a list when given the index of the element?
 It is mostly likely that the person who asks this question is still of a mentality that focuses on what I call individual-processing (in contrast with batch-processing).
+I suppose that a big part of this mentality comes from ubiquity of for-loops and while-loops in imperative programming.
+As far as I can see, it would be nearly impossible for a programmer to break out of this mentality if there was no support at the level of programming language to greatly facilitate batch-processing.

 In functional programming, batch-processing is commonly associated with the use of combinators (which are often higher-order functions of relatively small bodies).
-ATS3 strongly advocates batch-processing.
+ATS3 strongly advocates batch-processing by providing support at both the language level and the library level.

 ## Commonly used verbs